shafanaS/jenkins-pipeline-artifacts/README.md

     *   Email - In case of any failures in the pipeline an email will be sent to this email.

 3. Create the stack.
+4. Once the EI instance is created, log into the instance through a web browser, using "<public DNS> (IPV4):8080"
+5. Set your AWS credentials and WUM credentials in global Jenkins credentials configured as aws_creds and wum_creds respectively.
 4. Configure github webhook for the jenkins server
 5. Make a push to the git hub repository